athornton/wordle-solver/README.md

 If you end up in the trap of words ending in "atch" we can't really help you.
 There are seven pretty common five-letter words like that, and you have only six guesses in Wordle.
+The suffix "ight" is even worse.

 ## Non-interactive